-Surgery For Facial Palsy
+Surgery and Anti-wrinkle Injections for Facial Palsy

 Facial palsy refers to a paralysis (weakness) of the facial muscles.
 It can either be congenital (meaning you are born with it) or acquired from a variety of causes including Bell’s palsy, Ramsey Hunt syndrome, Lyme disease, tumours or trauma among others.
 Regardless of the cause facial palsy can lead to